Thiago Lugano

-Thiago Matías Lugano Roncio (born 11 November 2006) is a Uruguayan professional footballer who plays as a midfielder for Belgian Challenger Pro League club Beerschot.
+Thiago Matías Lugano Roncio (born 2 November 2006) is a Uruguayan professional footballer who plays as a midfielder for Italian Serie D club Nardò on loan from Belgian club Beerschot.

 Career

 Lugano started his youth career with Montevideo City Torque.
 He joined the youth academy of Spanish club Real Valladolid in 2023.
 In June 2025, he joined Belgian club Beerschot on a two-year contract.

 Lugano has appeared in a match for the Uruguay under-20 team.

 Personal life

 Lugano is the son of former Uruguay national team captain Diego Lugano.
 He was born in Turkey while his father was a Fenerbahçe player.
 His eldest brother Nicolás is also a professional footballer.